cloudfoundry-incubator/greenhouse-install-script-generator/README.md

 # Greenhouse install script generator

-The greenhouse install script generator is a command line tool that reads configuration data from your BOSH director to `generate` a batch file with the appropriate command line parameters to install and configure GardenWindows.msi and DiegoWindows.msi.
+The greenhouse install script generator is a command line tool that reads configuration data from your BOSH director or a Diego-Windows CF manifest to `generate` a batch file with the appropriate command line parameters to install and configure GardenWindows.msi and DiegoWindows.msi.

 ## Installation